Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

     ![](media/lab1-image2.png)

-1. Please click on **Accept** to grant permission for accessing your subscription.
+1. Please click on **Accept** to grant permission to access your subscription.

 1. Click **Choose Template**.